 If the spouses own their home jointly, the agreement will typically state which spouse will be granted ownership of the house.
 It will also state whether or not the house will be sold and what price one spouse can pay the other spouse in exchange for owning the property outright.
 No agreement usually outlines which spouse is allowed to remain living in the home.

 Personal Property and Debt Distribution

-Separation agreements frequently contain provisions about how the spouses will divide their property.
+Separation agreements frequently contain provisions about how spouses will divide their property.
 The agreement can outline which spouse will receive furniture, electronics, motor vehicles, and other personal property.
 The separation agreement may also state which spouse should receive intangible property, such as bonds, stocks, and savings accounts.
-Separation agreements can also detail which spouse is responsible for paying for current or future debts.
+Separation agreements in North Carolina can also detail which spouse is responsible for paying for current or future debts.

 Child Custody and Child Support

 Child custody and child support matters can be among the most contentious legal separation or divorce issues.
 Many spouses in North Carolina will include child custody and child support plans in their separation agreement.
 The agreement may establish guidelines regarding the physical and legal custody of the children and visitation rights and schedules.

 The agreement may include provisions on the amount of child support one parent must pay and the penalties involved for failure to pay on time.
 The terms regarding child support and child custody can be as broad or specific as the parties would like to make them.
 Some separation agreements include very detailed plans that state when each child will spend the holidays or vacations with each parent.